fosspointer/linc/guide/1-hello_world.md

 You should now see the words "Hello, World!" displayed on your screen.
 You just wrote your first program in Linc.
 Now, let's break down how it works:

 - ```#include `std.linc` ```: This line of code makes the `std` header available to our program, which stands for standard, meaning Linc's **standard library**.
-Practically, it provides basic utilities for input/output, basic math functions, etc... (in this case, `println` was useed).
+Practically, it provides basic utilities for input/output, basic math functions, etc... (in this case, `println` was used).
 This header is available to all Linc installs by default, so there's no requirements to be able to use it.

 - `fn main() { ... }`: This is a function that defines our 'entry-point'.
 It's how Linc can know where our program starts and what code needs to execute.
 For this reason, the name `main` must be used.
 Functions will be explained more in depth in later lessons.

-- `println("Hello, World!")`: This achieves the actual job of printing our "hello world" message.
-As for the "ln" part, a new-line character is appended to the end of the message, so that any following printing can happen at the beginning of its own line (the code is functionally equivalent to ```print("Hello, World!\n")```, as the new-line character is represented as `\n`).
+- `println("Hello, World!");`: This achieves the actual job of printing our "hello world" message.
+As for the "ln" part, a new-line character is appended to the end of the message, so that any following printing can happen at the beginning of its own line (the code is functionally equivalent to ```print("Hello, World!\n");```, as the new-line character is represented as `\n`).

+- Note that all 'instructions' (called statements) are terminated using a semicolon (`;`).

 Next: [Introduction to Variables](2-variables_introduction.md)